How do you draw up an HRIS master plan?

 An HRIS master plan is a strategic tool for defining and planning the implementation of an HRIS tailored to your company’s specific needs.

 Its implementation combines the strategic orientations of your general management with the various HR professions and the IT Department.
-It therefore enables us to project what your HRIS should look like in the future (3 to 5 years ahead), as well as the resources needed to get you there (in terms of resources, budgets, processes, projects, etc.).
+It therefore enables us to project what your HRIS should look like tomorrow (3 to 5 years ahead), as well as the resources needed to get you there (in terms of resources, budgets, processes, projects, etc.).

 There’s no one-size-fits-all model, as its development depends on the context of your company or organization.